void-linux/void-docs/src/config/graphical-session/graphics-drivers/nvidia.md

 ## nouveau (Open Source Driver)

-This driver is developed mostly by the community, with little input from Nvidia, and is not as performant as the proprietary driver.
-It is required in order to run most Wayland compositors.
+This is a reverse engineered driver largely developed by the community, with some documentation provided by Nvidia.
+It tends to perform well on older hardware, and is required to use a large portion of the available Wayland compositors.

-Install the `mesa-dri` driver or the `xf86-video-nouveau` driver.
+At the time of writing, graphics cards starting with second generation Maxwell (GTX 9xx) are unable to perform at their full potential with `nouveau`.
+This is because the `linux-firmware` collection is missing signed firmware blobs needed to reclock these cards past their boot frequencies.

-Xorg can make use of either of the above mentioned drivers.
-The latter is older, more stable and generally the recommended option.
-However, for newer devices you might get better performance by using the `mesa-dri` provided driver.
+To use `nouveau` with Wayland, you only need the `mesa-dri` package, which provides the accelerated OpenGL driver.
+On X11, you also need an appropriate Xorg driver.
+You can either install `xf86-video-nouveau` or use the universal `modesetting` driver bundled with Xorg (this is the only option on Tegra based ARM boards).
+The former can make use of GPU-specific 2D acceleration paths, which is primarily useful on older cards with specialized fixed function hardware (the `modesetting` driver will accelerate 2D using OpenGL via GLAMOR).

-Note: `xf86-video-nouveau` is already included in the `xorg` meta-package, but is needed when installing via `xorg-minimal`.
+When in doubt, it's a good idea to try `xf86-video-nouveau` first.

-For using Wayland, users should install the `mesa-dri` provided driver.
+Note: `xf86-video-nouveau` is usually installed by default if you use the `xorg` metapackage.
+If you use `xorg-minimal`, you will need to install it manually, either directly or through `xorg-video-drivers`.

 ## nvidia (Proprietary Driver)